Definition of Solomon Islands

-What made you look up Solomon Islands?
-Please tell us what you were reading, watching or discussing that led you here.
+What made you want to look up Solomon Islands?
+Please tell us where you read or heard it (including the quote, if possible).